 - An available developer resource to conduct the profiling task

 Recommended activity steps, and the resulting work products created that would serve as reusable artifacts, are listed below.
-It is important to note that none of the recommended work products below are lengthy, and that they may be segmented, as in the example below, or combined as applicable to the organization.
+It is important to note that none of the recommended work products below is lengthy and that they may be segmented and produced in “slices” as the project progresses, as in the table below, or combined as applicable to the organization.

 Post-pilot, the DMO can compile them into a Data Quality Workbook folder and publish the location for business lines and project teams.

 |Reusable Work Products (Sample Titles)

 |1.
 Define a preliminary scope for the profiling pilot

 |1.
 Data Profiling Scope Definition Guidelines — defines a business rationale for the proposed scope